North Collins (village), New York

-North Collins is a village in Erie County, New York, United States.
+North Collins (Heyó꞉ähdöh) is a village in Erie County, New York, United States.
 The population was 1,255 at the 2021 census.
 The village is in the northwest corner of the town of North Collins.

 History

 The community was formerly known as "Rose's Corners" and "Kerr's Corners".
 The village of North Collins was incorporated in 1911, setting itself off from the town of North Collins.

 In May 2008, the village board agreed to move toward dissolution of the village and become again part of the town of North Collins.
 The resolution presented to the people did not pass and the Village remains a Village.

 Athletic tradition

 The town has produced some notable athletes.
 Perhaps the best-known is Marion Fricano, a former major league baseball player who played for the Philadelphia/Kansas City Athletics (now Oakland Athletics) from 1952 to 1955.
 His most notable achievement was breaking up a no-hitter with a bunt.

 North Collins High School is a Class D member of Section VI of the NYSPHSAA.
 Since 1960, the boys soccer team has won 23 sectional titles, as well as the state championship in 1994.